VirtualButFake/fusion-components-docs/docs/getting-started.md

 ## Installation

 1. Make sure you have [Rojo](https://github.com/rojo-rbx/rojo) and [Wally](https://github.com/UpliftGames/wally) installed.
-2. Add FusionComponents and ThemeFramework to your `wally.toml` file.
+2. Add FusionComponents and theme-framework to your `wally.toml` file.

 <!-- We make this a CodeBlock instead of just using markdown because we want links to render correctly -->
 <CodeBlock lang="toml" :content="packagesContent"/>